 One day, I had what I call a ‘What if?’ moment.
 Faced with an everyday situation, I stood paralysed, calculating how I could eliminate any risk (bear with me if you’ve never suffered anxiety – I know that may not sound logical).
 And I suddenly wondered – ‘What would it be like to be free of all this, to just do these everyday tasks without a second thought?
 What would a life that be like?’
 This moment planted a seed of possibility.
 Mindfulness had already helped me to cope with a level of sadness that I’d never have thought I could withstand.
-So I wondered if I could also turn to my mindfulness practice to help with this now-debilitating anxiety.
+So I wondered if I could also turn to my mindfulness practice to help with the anxiety I was experiencing.

 Being a coach, I knew I’d have to build my confidence up slowly.
 I decided to take small opportunities in daily life to challenge my usual responses.
 That instead of always taking action to eliminate tiny or non-existent risks, I would practice noticing that and delaying my reaction.
 I identified typical situations that I wanted to handle differently, and I used a journal to record my experiences both during meditations and in life.
 My dream outcome was that “I would be a confident and relaxed parent.
 I would be able to do practical tasks with less effort, leaving me with more energy for having fun as a family. “